trailblazer/reform/README.md

     @form.save 	#=> populates song and artist with incoming data by calling @form.song.name= and @form.artist.title=.
 ```

+## Security

+By explicitely defining the form layout using `::property` there is no more need for protecting from unwanted input. `strong_parameter` or `attr_accessible` become obsolete.
+Reform will simply ignore undefined incoming parameters.

 ## Features

 * validations per form, not per model